Whole-body motion planning and safety-critical control for aerial manipulation: Aerial Manipulator System

 \section{Aerial Manipulator System}

-As a platform, we utilize an aerial manipulator configured with a fully actuated multirotor with six tilted motors and a 3-DOF robot arm, as illustrated in Fig. \ref{fig: aerial manipulator with fully actuated multirotor}.
+We utilize an AM configured with a fully actuated multirotor with six tilted motors and a 3-DOF robot arm shown in Fig. \ref{fig: aerial manipulator with fully actuated multirotor}.
 We let $\mathscr{F}_W$ and $\mathscr{F}_b$ denote two key coordinate frames, the Earth-fixed and multirotor body frames, respectively, then the position and ZYX Euler angles of $\mathscr{F}_b$ w.r.t. $\mathscr{F}_W$ are defined as $\boldsymbol{p}$ and $\boldsymbol{\phi} \in {\mathbb{R}}^{3}$, respectively.
-Since we consider the movement of the robot arm as a part of external disturbances, the generalized coordinate of the aerial manipulator, $\boldsymbol{q} \in {\mathbb{R}}^{6}$, is defined as $[\boldsymbol{p};\boldsymbol{\phi}]$.
+Since we consider the movement of the robot arm as a part of external disturbances, the generalized coordinate of the AM, $\boldsymbol{q}$ $\triangleq [\boldsymbol{p};\boldsymbol{\phi}]$.
+According to \cite{byun2025safety}, the Euler-Lagrange model of the AM is formulated as follows: